Chancing0/EZ-BP-MLP-Mnist/README.md

         [[1,0,0], [1]],
         [[1,1,1], [0]]
     ])
-as you can see , here is four samples, each samlpe has 3 inputs feature , and one out lable.
+as you can see , here is four samples, each samlpe has 3 inputs feature , and one lable.
 it's XOR gate Truth table with extended feture(X1*X2)
 2. change the hyperparameters baseon your data form of below code to built your NN
     n = NN(3, 10, 1)